WRopero/data_challenge_repo/README.md

 - The API was created using FAST API package (https://fastapi.tiangolo.com/).
 - The Database used is a MySQL database hosted in AWS RDS under the free tier.
-- YOu can connect to the API in the following link from an EC2 instance: http://3.131.36.170:8000/docs
+- You can connect to the API in the following link.
+It is hosted in an EC2 instance: http://3.131.36.170:8000/docs

 You can test the endpoints from the Swagger documentation.

-Note: The database instance and the EC2 instances are configured to allow all traffic from the internet (both inbound and outbound rules).
+Note: The database and the EC2 instances are configured to allow all traffic from the internet (both inbound and outbound rules).
 This setup was chosen for convenience due to time constraints.
 For enhanced security in the future, we can integrate authentication into the API, such as using Okta.
-Additionally, creating IAM roles and running everything within a controlled VPC would be advisable.
+Creating IAM roles and running everything within a controlled VPC would be advisable.

 Due to time constraints, I was unable to perform tests, mock connections, or use pytest.

-You can find th SQL logic that answer the SQL questions of the challenges here: https://github.com/WRopero/data_challenge_repo/blob/main/app/config/sql/
+You can find the SQL logic that answers the SQL questions of the challenges here: https://github.com/WRopero/data_challenge_repo/blob/main/app/config/sql/

 #### High level workflow of the App
 ![App Fowchart](de_practice.png)